felipefreitag/felipefreitag.github.io/_posts/2017-08-01-Creating-a-rails-app-with-rvm.md

 categories: ruby-on-rails
 ---

-# Creating a Ruby on Rails app with RVM on Ubuntu

-I wrote this step-by-step to help me remember it for next time I start an app.
+I wrote this step-by-step to help me remember it next time I create an app.

 It's my first time experimenting with Rails.
 I wanted to use a virtual environment from the start because that's how I learned Python-Django too, and to not be afraid of setting things up.